 MORTGAGES & FINANCE: What you don’t know; Securitization & Due Diligence!

 Ever wonder why your mortgage has so many restrictions and requirements/conditions?
-Why are there so many different types of mortgages in the UK?
+Why are there so many different types of mortgages?
 Why does your lender require provisions for prepayment penalties, restrictions on subsequent encumbrances (such as no second mortgages), title insurance and opinions, the mortgage becomes due on sale or due on encumbrance, the lender can assign the mortgage without the borrower’s permission, etc…?
 Believe it or not, its not because the lenders are inflexible, but more so because the lenders need to package up thousands if not hundreds of thousands of these mortgages into mortgage backed securities in order to obtain more cash to re-loan and continue business in the mortgage industry.
 Mortgages may not be the easiest thing to get your head around, but many people have them.
 Pretty much everyone who has a mortgage has had to ask for help, one way or another.
 It can be hard when you don’t know where to begin.
-This is why people like Paxton Willis Solicitors exist.
+This is why people like like the lawyers at Levy Zavet PC exist.
 Solicitors have your best interests at heart and are there to help you with anything you are going through to make life just that little bit easier.
 There is so much to look into when it comes to mortgages, so it also works out to do some research into it before committing to anything.

 Asset securitization provides an additional basis of funding.
 Securitization is one of many tools available for risk and capital purposes.
 One of the most significant classes of assets securitized in Canada is residential mortgages.
 These residential mortgages, until recently (given the economic meltdown of last), are also characterized as one of the safest classes of assets available from a credit quality and an underlying asset contingency point of view.
 For any conventional residential mortgage has an embedded buffer because of the standard loan-to-value restrictions legalized in Canada when granting a mortgage.
 Unless insured, a conventional mortgage requires 20% owner’s equity, and up-to 80% mortgage money.
 As a first mortgage, it is this 20% that should be available to cover: